Spread of Tweets in Climate Discussions: Exploring Climate Twitter

-We begin our study with a literature review that informs our data exploration, focusing on identifying common themes in climate discussion, how they differ between activist and skeptic groups, and more generally the determinants of information virality on online social network platforms.
-Earlier work on Twitter-specific climate discussions tends to be more descriptive, with studies laying the groundwork by describing the geospatial distribution of tweets and variations in their content \citep[e.g.][]{kirilenko2014public}. \citet{jang2015polarized}, for example, showed that among four English-speaking countries (U.S., U.K., Canada, and Australia), there was considerable variation in how people tweeted about climate change.
-Most relevant to polarisation, they found that, within the U.S., Republican- and Democrat-leaning states exhibited subnational differences, with the former more likely to engage with the ``hoax'' frame.
+We begin our study with a literature review that informs our data exploration, focusing on identifying popular themes in climate discussion, how they differ between activist and sceptic groups, and more generally the determinants of information virality on online social network platforms.
+Earlier work on Twitter-specific climate discussions tends to be more descriptive, with studies laying the groundwork by describing the geospatial distribution of tweets and variations in their content \citep[e.g.][]{kirilenko2014public}. \citet{jang2015polarized}, for example, showed that among four English-speaking countries (U.S., U.K., Canada, and Australia), there is considerable variation in how people tweet about climate change.
+Most relevant to polarisation, they found that, within the U.S., Republican- and Democrat-leaning states exhibit subnational differences, with the former more likely to engage with the “hoax” frame.
 These results comport with studies showing that the climate issue is generally subject to partisan sorting \citep[e.g.][]{mccright2011politicization}.
-Related to this are observed discrepancies in references to ``science''.
-In their review of climate-related tweets, \citet{cody2015climate} found that skeptics tend to use phrases that are less commonly used in conjunction with references to science.
+Related to this are observed discrepancies in references to “science”.
+In their review of climate-related tweets, \citet{cody2015climate} found that sceptics tend to use phrases that are less commonly used in conjunction with references to science.
 On the other hand, \citet{pearce2014climate}, possibly due to the more science-focused nature of their case study, found that in discussions of IPCC reports, science was highly politicised.
-Some studies focused explicitly on affective polarisation \citep[e.g.][]{tyagi2020affective}, finding large variation between activist and skeptic groups in expressing negativity toward their respective outgroups.
+Some studies focused explicitly on affective polarisation \citep[e.g.][]{tyagi2020affective}, finding large variation between activist and sceptic groups in expressing negativity toward their respective outgroups.

 Observed differences between groups are telling but, with the exception of \posscite{williams2015network} work on homophily, these studies do not explicitly address the formation of echo chambers.
 Drawing on the elite-led polarisation literature \citep{birch2020political}, we propose that communities resembling echo chambers form when tweets (more generally content) from core members of the group spread to the periphery.
 This kind of spreading mechanism, coupled with homophily in the sharing network, which reduces cross-group ties, should result in the kind of echo chamber structure that has been observed in climate discussions.
 The implication here is that without the spread of viral tweets from the core, the echo chambers will dissipate, making the study of what gets shared an important area of climate polarisation research.